McKinsey Solve Game 2026: Format, Scenarios & Prep Strategy

 What the Solve Game Tests

 The overlap with case interview skills is not coincidental.
-McKinsey has publicly confirmed that the Solve Game measures the same cognitive muscles assessed during the McKinsey interview.
+McKinsey describes Solve as measuring analytical thinking and problem-solving as an additional data point in recruiting, the same family of skills assessed during the McKinsey interview.
 Strong case preparation is strong Solve Game preparation.

 The Current Scenarios